 In anticipation of the those Halloween ghouls and ghosts who plan to tread upon my doorstep on All Hallows Eve, I have often wondered about the origins of Halloween and why we celebrate the traditions we enjoy today.
-After Christmas, Halloween is my favorite holiday and I revel in all that is Halloween—from dressing in costume and trick-or-treating to haunted tales recounted by the light of the jack-o'-lantern.
+After Christmas, Halloween is my favorite holiday and I revel in all that is Halloween—from dressing up in costume and trick-or-treating to haunted tales recounted by the light of the jack-o'-lantern.
 And so I set out upon my journey into the past to discover the origins of today's Halloween manifestations—born of rituals and customs bestowed upon us by European civilizations of long ago.
 I hope you enjoy this haunted tour through Halloween's past and present.

 |"Snap-Apple Night"—painted by Irish artist Daniel Maclise in 1833 was inspired by a Halloween party he attended in Blarney, Ireland, in 1832.|

 The Celtic festival known as "Samhain" which means literally "summer's end," was celebrated by the Celts from Ireland, Great Britain and France.
-It marks the end of summer and of the harvest season—representing life; and the beginning of the long, dark winter – representing death; thus connecting the cycles of the seasons with the cycles of life.
+It marks the end of summer and harvest season—representing life; and the beginning of the long, dark winter – representing death; thus connecting the cycles of the seasons with the cycles of life.
 Through this connection, it was believed that upon this night, October 31, the veil between life and death became delicately thin.

 |The ancient Halloween ritual of Samhain.
 Photo: Wikimedia.org.|

-According to Celtic lore, it was on Halloween night that Saman, the Lord of the Death, summoned the spirits of those who died that year, to once again, walk upon the road to afterlife.
-While en-route, these crossing-over spirits often stirred up mayhem for the living by destroying their crops and wreaking havoc.
+According to Celtic lore, it was on Halloween night that Saman, the Lord of the Death, summoned the spirits of those who died that year, to walk once again, to walk upon the road to afterlife.
+En route, these crossing-over spirits often stirred up mayhem for the living by destroying crops and wreaking havoc.
 To protect themselves from these troublesome souls, villagers disguised themselves as ghouls so the spirits, whom they feared, would pass them by.
 They offered food and wine to them and to Saman in hopes he would judge the unfortunate souls less harshly along their otherworldly journey.
 Also, Celtic priests or Druids attempted to divine the secrets of the afterlife and the future by creating huge "bone fires" or bonfires and making sacrificial offerings to Saman—ruler of the world for the following six months.
 And so the traditions of dressing in costume, offering candy and gathering around bonfires were born.